UTSCC09/project-maintenance/README.md

 - Looking for Workers

 ## Description of the additional features that will be complete by the Final version
-- Distance Filter for searching
+- Distance Filter for searching and potential map distance showcase
 - Administrator user in charge of content regulation.
 - Workers are authenticated by the Administrator.
 - Workers can post comments to users about previous uncancelled appointments.